sc-eQTLgen-consortium/WG1-pipeline-QC/docs/source/QC/QC_Figures.rst

-In the last step :ref:`Demultiplexing and Doublet Removal <Demultiplexing_Introduction-docs>`, you identified droplets that contained a single cell and assigned them to the correct individual.
+In the last step, :ref:`Demultiplexing and Doublet Removal <Demultiplexing_Introduction-docs>`, you identified droplets that contained a single cell and assigned them to the correct individual.
 Next, we will use typical scRNA-seq QC metrics to assess the quality of those singlets and remove cells that don't pass those QC thresholds.
 For clarity, in the :ref:`Demultiplexing and Doublet Removal <Demultiplexing_Introduction-docs>` example we used just one pool.
 To look at the QC metrics figures, we will be using the results from two pools so we can easily see a comparison between the two pools.
 The QC metrics that the pipeline provides figures for by default are:

 #.
 Mitochondrial percent